RPCS3/rpcs3/README.md

 * __Windows__: Install *Visual Studio 2015*, *Cmake 3.1.0+*, *Python* and select *Add in the PATH variable* for both.
 Then open the *.SLN* file, and press *Build* > *Rebuild Solution*.
 * __Linux & Mac OSX__:
 `cd rpcs3 && cmake CMakeLists.txt && make && cd ../` Then run with `cd bin && ./rpcs3`
+If you are on OSX and want to build with llvm don't forget to add `-DLLVM_DIR=/usr/local/opt/llvm36/lib/llvm-3.6/share/llvm/cmake` (or wherever llvm brew was installed) to cmake invocation.

 ### Support
 * [Donate by PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MPJ3S9XQXCE3G)